 Want to sleep better?
 When you are experiencing difficulty sleeping, it can be beyond frustrating!
 After all, you know the thing you need the most is sleep and yet you keep tossing and turning and worse yet thinking and rethinking!
 Ugh.
-Well, today I have a pro to share how you can get better sleep through stimulus control therapy for insomnia.
+Well, today I have a expert to share how you can get better sleep through stimulus control therapy for insomnia.

 Stimulus Control Therapy For Insomnia

 This post on how stimulus control therapy can be useful for treating insomnia is contributed by Dr. Tali Shenfield, who holds a PhD in Psychology from the University of Toronto and is licensed as a Child Psychologist by the College of Psychologists of Ontario.
 Dr. Shenfield is accredited by the Canadian Register of Health Service Providers in Psychology and is a member of the Canadian Psychological Association.
 She is a Clinical Director of Richmond Hill Psychology Center specializing in psychological assessments and psychotherapy.

 How We Become Conditioned And How It Results In Insomnia